bersonconnor/BusinessCard/doc/README.md

 This regular expression represents an optional _Email_ label followed by an email address.
 ### Identifying Names<a name="name"></a>
 Names are not as standardized as phone numbers and email addresses, so identifying them required a more complex solution.
 I implemented both of the following approaches and decided to use the latter:
 - **Natural Language Processing (NLP)**: NLP is a field concerned with analyzing human language with a computer.
 My NLP implemention used [Stanford's Named Entity Recognizer (NER)](https://nlp.stanford.edu/software/CRF-NER.html).
 In this implementation, I would feed the NER a line of a given business card.
 If any of the words were identified as `/PERSON`, then that line was be stored as the name of that card.
 The issue with the implementation came from 2 limitations of NLP.
 Generally, NLP uses context such as grammar to identify a given word.
-Since a business card is made of fragments, there is no context.
+Since a business card is made of sentence fragments, there is no context.
 As a result, though it was rare, misidentifications occurred.
 Additionally, NLP is not quick process, so using NER slowed the performance of my implementation significantly.
 - **Regular Expression Matching and List Existence**: In this implementation, each line of a given business card is matched to the following regular expression:
 ```java
 String nameRegex = "^([A-Z][a-zA-Z-']+)((\\s[A-Z]([a-zA-Z-']+|\\.))|)\\s([A-Z][a-zA-Z-']+)$";